 Even the areas that don’t need decluttering can benefit from a quick glance so you can take stock of supplies.

-It’s a lot easier to get what you need during October and early November downtime – before you’re trying to do everything else.
+It’s a lot easier to get what you need during pre-holiday downtime – before you’re trying to do everything else.